-It’s worth to mention Hubspot because it is one of the strongest Digital Marketing Players with tones of experience and countless successful projects.
+It’s worth mentioning Hubspot because it is one of the strongest Digital Marketing Players with tons of experience and countless successful projects.
 HubSpot is an inbound marketing and sales platform that helps companies attract visitors, convert leads, and close customers.

 During my research for this post, I discovered this well–written article by Sophia Bernazzani: The Anatomy of a Perfect Blog Post.

 The First Impression Does Count

 The introduction area is the first two lines and your chance to persuade people to continue reading your post.
 Say it all with 10-30 words; include the main topic and the top keywords.
 Make it stand out.
 Tease and play.
 Make rabbits dance and smile!